jwenerd/SKTimeline/README.md

 _Note: If you receive an error that the command `brew` is not found, you must install [Homebrew](http://brew.sh/) first._

-Clone this repository, change directories to project working directory, then setup and activate the virtual enviroment:
+Clone this repository, change directories to project working directory, then setup and activate the virtual environment:

 ```
 git clone REPOSITORY_URL_GOES_HERE